This dissertation was written as a summative part of my undergraduate studies at the London School of Economics.

 In 2010, Hix, Høyland & Vivyan published a paper on the Bank of England’s Monetary Policy Committee.
 They used voting records from MPC meetings to infer the position of committee members along the previously mentioned hawk-dove dimension (Hix et al. 2010 pp.740-745).
-In the subsequent discussion, they argue that there may be a link between the relative average position of the committee on the hawk-dove spectrum, and the government’s fiscal spending plans, such that, the Chancellor of the Exchequer chooses relative hawks during a period of fiscal expansion, and relative doves during periods of fiscal restraint, in order to maintain price stability whilst meeting his economic objectives (Hix et al. 2010 pp.745-753).
-Whilst they do not offer firm conclusions on this posited relationship, (Hix et al. 2010 pp.745-753), if this relationship holds, and the Chancellor was using his power to manipulate the MPC’s policy outputs, then the supposed resolution to the Labour Party’s economic credibility problem (King 2005) was never truly resolved, and indeed, remains unresolved as the appointment process is still the same today.
+In the subsequent discussion, they argue that there may be a link between the relative average position of the committee on the hawk-dove spectrum and the government’s fiscal spending plans, such that the Chancellor of the Exchequer chooses relative hawks during a period of fiscal expansion and relative doves during periods of fiscal restraint in order to maintain price stability whilst meeting his economic objectives (Hix et al. 2010 pp.745-753).
+Whilst they do not offer firm conclusions on this posited relationship, (Hix et al. 2010 pp.745-753), if this relationship holds and the Chancellor was using his power to manipulate the MPC’s policy outputs, then the supposed resolution to the Labour Party’s economic credibility problem (King 2005) never truly occurred.
+Indeed, it remains unresolved as the appointment process is still the same today.

 Are preferences “reasonably stable” over time?

 Others have furthered these concepts, arguing decision-making is a process of ‘muddling through’ (Lindblom 1959 pp.80-81).
-Actors tend to make policy incrementally rather than on a wholesale basis - making decisions about the ‘branches’, not the ‘roots’ (Lindblom 1959).
+Actors tend to make policy incrementally rather than on a wholesale basis – making decisions about the ‘branches’, not the ‘roots’ (Lindblom 1959).
 This is true in many areas of public policy, where actors engage in ‘successive limited comparison’ and ‘mutual adjustment’ (Lindblom 1959 pp.81-88) altering government projects and budgets at the margin, not the base (Wildavsky 1964).
-These theories imply some - though not absolute - preference stability but also that final decisions may not necessarily match an actors’ prior preferences (‘priors’).
-These works open the door for some theoretical basis of preference change, and emphasises the need to look beyond purely voting data, as votes may not be reflective preferences.
+These theories imply some – though not absolute – preference stability but also that final decisions may not necessarily match an actors’ prior preferences (‘priors’).
+These works open the door for some theoretical basis of preference change and emphasise the need to look beyond voting data alone, as votes may not be reflective preferences.